folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 weight: 30
 ---

-The Circulation log app allows you to view and search for circulation actions.
-Circulation actions are any action performed by the system or a user within the following Circulation apps: Check in, Check out, and Requests.
+The Circulation log app allows you to view and search for some circulation actions.
+Circulation actions are actions performed by the system or a user within the following Circulation apps: Check in, Check out, and Requests.
 Notices and fee/fine actions are also included.

 ## Permissions